NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Background and Related Work

-\subsubsection{Over-smoothing in GNNs}
+\subsection{Over-smoothing in GNNs}

-As illustrated in~\cite{measuring}, over-smoothing is caused by the feature over-mixing of nodes in different classes.
-To address this problem, several works have been proposed.
+As illustrated in~\cite{measuring}, the over-smoothing issue is caused by the feature over-mixing of nodes in different classes when enlarging the receptive field to capture high-order (multi-hop) neighborhood information.
+To address this problem, numerous works have been proposed in recent years.
 JK-Net~\cite{jknet} and DNA~\cite{dna} utilize skip connection and attention mechanism for preserving the information in each message passing step.
-APPNP~\cite{pagerank} considers graph diffusion to replace the adjacency matrix with personalized PageRank matrix that takes the root node into account.
+PPNP and APPNP~\cite{pagerank} consider graph diffusion to replace the adjacency matrix with personalized PageRank matrix that takes the root node or initial node features into account.
+In~\cite{deepgcns}, GCNs are armed with residual/dense connections.
 GCNII~\cite{gcnii} modifies GCN with initial residual and identity mapping.
+DAGNN~\cite{dagnn} decouples feature transformation and propagation and proposes a novel adjustment mechanism to adaptively aggregate features of different propagation hops.
+Scattering GCN~\cite{scattering} uses geometric scattering transform to enable band-pass filtering over the graph signal.
+PairNorm~\cite{pairnorm} and Differentiable Group Normalization (DGN)~\cite{dgn} are two normalization schemes proposed for GNNs with deeper layers.
 Besides, some tricks have been studied.
-DropEdge~\cite{dropedge} randomly removes a certain fraction of edges in each training step to reduce message passing.
+DropEdge~\cite{dropedge} randomly removes a certain fraction of edges in each training iteration to reduce message passing.
 AdaEdge~\cite{measuring} constantly adjusts the graph topology (adding intra-class edges and removing inter-class edges) according to the predictions made by GNNs in a self-training-like fashion.
-BBGDC~\cite{bbgdc} generalizes DropEdge and Dropout~\cite{dropout} by adaptive connection sampling.
-In comparison, our NCGNN addresses over-smoothing by directly restraining noisy messages passing between interacting nodes to prevent feature over-mixing.
+BBGDC~\cite{bbgdc} further generalizes DropEdge and Dropout~\cite{dropout} by adaptive connection sampling.
+In comparison, NCGNN relieves the over-smoothing issue by directly restraining noisy messages passing between interacting nodes to prevent feature over-mixing.